Here is a list of popular Mother’s Day flowers and what they represent

 (WSPA) – With April showers, brings May flowers.

-Mother’s Day is approaching and some people want to give the mother figures in their life the best bouquet of flowers.
+Mother’s Day is approaching and some people want to give the mother figures in their life the best bouquet.
 However, what do some of the popular flowers given on Mother’s Day represent?

 Mother’s Day is the second Sunday in May because it is when the founder’s, Anna Jarvis, mother died in 1907.
 According to the Farmers’ Almanac, Anna Jarvis sent 500 carnations to every mother at her West Virginia church congregation on the anniversary of her mother’s death.
 Carnations were Jarvis’ mother’s favorite flower.